rippedpiracy/docs/PC Software/games.md

 **[Online-Fix](https://online-fix.me) (DDL / Torrent)**

-Any Cracked Game that has Multiplayer unlocked (usually on Steam) you will most likely find it here done by their own internal Cracker, 0xdeadc0de. **_Requires Sign-up_**.
+Any Cracked Game that has Multiplayer unlocked (usually on Steam) you will most likely find it here done by their own internal Crackers (0xdeadc0de and others). **_Requires Sign-up_**.

 **[GOG Games](https://gog-games.com) (DDL)**